mvolkmann/blog/src/smalltalk/30-development-environment.md

   Press cmd-s (Accept) to save the changes and the thin, red border will disappear.

+To open a new System Browser for a class whose name appears in a System Browser, select the name and press cmb-d (Browse it).
+Currently there is no way to request for the current System Browser to be reused for browsing a selected class name.

 ### Code Formatting

 To automatically display formatted code,